demos-prog/react_test_task/README.md

 2. navigate to `http://localhost:80` in browser

-3. To stop the conatiner run:
+3. To stop the conatainer run:

 ```bash
 docker-compose down